 Ercan Demiralay explains the next steps to transform your idea into a viable business operation.

-Perhaps you’ve had ideas in the past but they went nowhere.
 Many great business concepts ended up on hold because they weren't set out in a business plan, the need for funding was missed or they were implemented poorly.
 Maybe you took action in the past, but you didn't validate the idea and found yourself wasting time and money on something that was never going to succeed?

 Turning an idea into a reality is never easy.
 It can be extremely challenging.
 According to US innovation guru Mark Payne, the ideas failure rate is around 90%.
 So here’s what you should consider to get your new business off the ground smoothly and successfully.